dojo/docs/dojox/mobile/ScrollablePane.rst

 Introduction
 ============

-The dojox.mobile.ScrollablePane widget is a pane that has the touch-scrolling capability.
-Unlike :ref:`dojox.mobile.ScrollableView <dojox/mobile/ScrollableView>`, ScrollablePane is not a view.
+The dojox/mobile/ScrollablePane widget is a pane that has the touch-scrolling capability.
+Unlike :ref:`dojox/mobile/ScrollableView <dojox/mobile/ScrollableView>`, ScrollablePane is not a view.
 ScrollablePane can be placed in a view to create a partial scrolling area.

 .. image :: ScrollablePane.png